City Baking Guide

 How Vail Altitude Changes Baking

 At Vail altitude, small guesswork edits are rarely enough.
-A city-specific starting point gives you stronger first-pass control and faster convergence to consistent bakes.
+A city-specific starting point gives you stronger first-pass control and helps you decide sooner whether the next move should be leavening control, moisture support, or tighter timing.

 Common Vail Baking Mistakes

-• Using sea-level leavening and sugar at extreme altitude.
+• Using sea-level leavening and sugar at extreme altitude and expecting the structure to hold.

 • Skipping hydration support in very dry mountain air.